 We know that in some parts of the world, they’ve had to invent new colours for the heat maps.

 But is this due to climate change?

 In 2003 and 2006, the question of whether the heat was down to climate change was asked.
 Scientists were unequivocal.
 The press was more reticent.
 For one reason or another, climate change, its risks and its impacts, just doesn’t make the news.

-The Economist shouted, “ We are losing the war against climate change”2.
+Last summer the Economist shouted, “ We are losing the war against climate change”2.
 Even The Sun’s front page declared ‘The World’s on Fire’.
-Hothouse Earth was trending on Twitter, as was Earth Overshoot Day.

 Conversations are moving from whether climate change exists, to what it means.

 It is this conversation that will drive change.
 Climate change is no one’s priority, until one day it is.
 It seems there are far more important things to worry about, until it affects you, your job, your home and your finances, even your health.
 The reluctance to join the dots between the sweltering heat and the wider understanding of climate change is hopefully, a thing of the past.

 But much of the mainstream press still has a long way to go in instilling the sense of urgency required to avert dangerous levels of climate change 3.